Eiffy Brush Cleaning Oil

 What can it do?It has a consistency close to water.
 It is highly effective in cleaning oil paint out of brushes during and after painting.

 Small amounts can be added to the paint to thin it out without effecting the drying time of your painting.
-If too much is added, it will eventually dry, but will slow down the drying time.
-This oil solvent drys through absorption.
+As with adding any oil to your paint, if too much is added, it will eventually dry, but will slow down the drying time.
+This oil solvent dries through absorption.
 The oil is absorbed by the paint pigments and gesso primer.
 Cotton canvas with acrylic gesso absorbs it well.
 Oil primed linen does NOT absorb it well, so less should be added to the paint if you are using an oil primed linen canvas.
 Though non-toxic, it has been stripped down to the point that it is a SOLVENT, so if contact occurs, it may irritate the skin or eyes.
 If irritation occurs, rinse the area with water.
 If rash occurs, seek medical attention. |

 What it can't do